 - Columbia University

 - Johns Hopkins University

-Doing a Master’s degree at one of this school is almost guaranteed to put you on the leading path to becoming a top researcher in Neuroscience – the brilliant mind who advances the understanding of how the nervous system works, and who finds ways to treat and prevent problems that affect the brain and the body.
+Doing a Master’s degree at one of these schools is almost guaranteed to put you on the leading path to becoming a top researcher in Neuroscience – the brilliant mind who advances the understanding of how the nervous system works, and who finds ways to treat and prevent problems that affect the brain and the body.

 While these schools are la crème de la crème, it does not mean you should limit your hopes and dreams to only ten universities.
-You should always keep an open mind and check out more schools until you find the one that really matches your academic needs and budget options.
-Some other very good options where we can help you apply free of cost to a Master’s in Neuroscience are:
+You should always keep an open mind and check out more colleges until you find the one that really matches your academic needs and budget options.
+Other very good options where we can help you apply free of cost to a Master’s in Neuroscience are:

 Neuroscience specialisations you can consider